farihaa1/typescript-assignment/readme.md

 When to use any?

-    When integrating with third-party JavaScript libraries that don’t have type definitions.
+1.When integrating with third-party JavaScript libraries that don’t have type definitions.

-    When you're migrating from JavaScript to TypeScript and need a temporary solution.
+2.When you're migrating from JavaScript to TypeScript and need a temporary solution.

-    For quick prototyping, where you’re willing to sacrifice type safety for flexibility.
+3.For quick prototyping, where you’re willing to sacrifice type safety for flexibility.

 ⚠️ Caution: Overusing any defeats the purpose of using TypeScript, which is to gain strong typing and safety.

-unknown Type
+## `unknown` Type

-What is unknown?
+### What is `unknown`?

 The unknown type is similar to any, but with a crucial difference: TypeScript will not allow operations on a value of type unknown without first asserting or checking the type.
 This adds an additional layer of safety compared to any.